vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-client/create-rules-for-tracking-page-view-and-commerce-events.md

 ## Repeat the process

 Repeat the process outlined above to create rules for when a product is viewed, a shopping cart is opened, and a product is added to the cart.
-The only differences among the rules will be the rule name, the value entered into the [!UICONTROL Event / Key to register for] field in the [!UICONTROL Data Pushed] event, and the [!UICONTROL Type] field in the [!UICONTROL Send event] action.
+The only differences among the rules are the rule name, the value entered into the [!UICONTROL Event / Key to register for] field in the [!UICONTROL Data Pushed] event, and the [!UICONTROL Type] field in the [!UICONTROL Send event] action.
 Here are the values for each rule:

 Product-viewed rule: